 Before you invest in dividend stocks it’s important to understand two things about dividends:

 - Dividends make up just one part of a stock’s total return (the other being its capital appreciation).

 The best way to buy dividend stocks is through an online broker.
 Wealthsimple Trade fits the bill nicely with its commission-free trading platform.
 Free trades make it easy and affordable to build your own dividend stock portfolio.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
-All you have to do is deposit and trade at least $150.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $25 cash bonus + $0 commission trades.
+All you have to do is fund at least $150.